-The Honor 50 is the first phone the company has brought out since breaking from its former parent company, Huawei, earlier this year.
-This means, without restrictive US trade sanctions looming over it, the Honor 50 is the company’s first phone in some time to ship with full support for Google Mobile Services and a Qualcomm Snapdragon chipset, finally making it a viable purchase for users outside China.
+This means, without restrictive US trade sanctions looming over it, the Honor 50 was the company’s first phone in some time to ship with full support for Google Mobile Services and a Qualcomm Snapdragon chipset, finally making it a viable purchase for users outside China.

 Although Honor is no longer Huawei’s budget offshoot, the Honor 50 continues to pack premium features into a handset with a mid-range price-tag.
 It boasts a 120Hz OLED display, a whopping 108MP main camera, and comes with built-in 5G support.